 The carrier is also throwing viewing parties at the Meadowlands and at Gillette Stadium in Foxborough, Mass, with local Boys and Girls Club members invited to the latter.
 Verizon said it’s working to get a couple of sports bars to carry the 3D feed--Slate Bar in Manhattan and Snookers in Providence, R.I.
 Both possibly represent the first public venues to carry a 3DTV event in the United States.
 BSkyB launched 3DTV in the United Kingdom through a network of pubs early this year.

 The Giants-Pats game will be Verizon’s second 3D sporting event.
 Its first was the July 10-11 Major League Baseball Yankees-Mariners games in 3D, also carried on Comcast and Cox cable systems, and DirecTV.
 MLB, the YES Network and DirecTV produced the 3D coverage--the first such coverage of an MLB game.

 Verizon came to the 3DTV field late compared to cable operators and DirecTV.
 Cablevision was up with 3D hockey in March.
 It was cut out of Comcast’s 3D production of the Masters golf tourney in April, which was carried on Comcast, Time Warner and Cox--cable operators who’s service areas don’t overlap.
 Verizon pitched a fit at the time, saying that “some TV service providers... are hoarding their 3D programming.”

-This week’s announcement had a hint of that competitive spite.
+Today’s announcement had a hint of that competitive spite.